Getzlaf, Ducks dump Canucks in OT

 The Canucks nearly won the game at the end of regulation, but Elias Pettersson hit the left post on a close-range shot as the clock reached 0.0.
 It was Pettersson's first shot of the game.
 The Canucks entered with four victories in their past five games, having scored 25 goals in that stretch.
 The Ducks won their second consecutive game after losing four of the previous five, including three losses on a recent four-game road trip.

 The Canucks tied the game 1-1 with just over six minutes remaining, catching some good fortune when the puck rebounded off Ducks defenseman Korbinian Holzer and into the goal.
 Canucks center Adam Gaudette sent the puck toward teammate Brandon Sutter in front of the Ducks' goal, and it took a deflection off Holzer's skate.
 Silfverberg scored his seventh goal of the season at 13:28 of the first period as the Ducks put their penalty kill to work.
-Silfverberg pounced on a loose puck in the Canucks' zone and, moved in on Vancouver goalie Jacob Markstrom, then lifted the puck to the roof of the net for his seventh goal of the season.
+Silfverberg pounced on a loose puck in the Canucks' zone, moved in on Vancouver goalie Jacob Markstrom, then lifted the puck to the roof of the net.

 The Ducks led after the opening period despite taking just five shots on goal.
 The Canucks had 19 shots on goal in the opening 20 minutes and held a 33-18 advantage on shots through two periods.
 The Canucks were playing without left winger Micheal Ferland, who is in the concussion protocol and was sent back to Vancouver.
 Ferland left Vancouver's Wednesday game after a fight with the Los Angeles Kings' Kyle Clifford.